xpack/dev-tools/pages/xbb-bootstrap/index.md

 ---
-title: The xPack XBB Bootstrap
+title: The xPack XBB Bootstrap - DEPRECATED
 permalink: /xbb-bootstrap/

 summary: "A binary distribution of XBB Bootstrap."